-International divorce is a complex area, as financial and other outcomes can differ depending on which country proceedings are issued in.
+International divorce is a complex area.
+Financial matters and other outcomes can differ depending on which country legal proceedings are issued in.
 It is therefore vital to act quickly and take urgent legal steps to protect your position.

-It is therefore common to find parties to a marriage involved in a race for the jurisdiction of their choice.
-Court proceedings may be issued in England, even if assets are based abroad, provided that the spouse who issues has a connection with England, either by virtue of being born here, or having established habitual residence for 6 months or more.
+It is common to find parties to a marriage involved in a race for the jurisdiction of their choice.
+Divorce proceedings may be issued in England, provided that:

-The English legal system has a reputation for being especially lenient towards the least wealthy spouse and can grant much higher financial award comparative to other jurisdictions.
+The English legal system and in particular, London, has a reputation for being ‘the divorce capital of the world’.
+This means that a spouse may receive a much higher financial award comparative to other jurisdictions.

-In some instances, time may be of the essence where there are competing jurisdictions in which proceedings can be issued.
-If there is an international element to your relationship, you should speak to one of our solicitors as soon as possible.
+Time may be of the essence where there are competing jurisdictions in which proceedings can be issued.
+If there is an international element to your relationship, you should speak to one of our specialist family law solicitors as soon as possible.

 Offshore Assets on Divorce

 Unfortunately, spouses may transfer money overseas or own offshore property or other assets, without the other spouse knowing.
-It is therefore important that your investigates the existence and nature of the international assets as far as possible so that urgent steps can be taken to protect those assets and to prevent them from being dissipated.
+It is therefore important that you investigate the existence and nature of the international assets as far as possible so that urgent steps can be taken to protect those assets and to prevent them from being dissipated.